-Outstanding undergraduates in life science STEM majors were selected as peer facilitators.
+Outstanding undergraduates in life science STEM majors are selected as peer facilitators.
 Peer facilitators attend the course lectures and meet once a week with the course instructor to discuss the recitation content for the next week.
 Peer facilitators also attend pedagogy workshops with the program co-director.
 Workshops include training in developing positive classroom dynamics, discussion skills, the art of asking good questions, the value of cooperative learning, the psychology of learning and development, how memory occurs, cultural competence in the classroom, motivating students, the value of repetition and elaboration, reading, and working with students in crises.
 Facilitators work in pairs to lead a 50 minute session of up to 30 students.
 Each pair leads 4 sessions per week.
 Recitation sessions are open to all students enrolled in the course but attendance once a week became mandatory for students scoring below a 70% on the first course exam or based on performance on a start of the semester diagnostic.

 If you have any questions, please contact Wendy Johnson (firstname.lastname@example.org), Program Manager - Room 108A, Science Teaching Laboratory Bldg.